Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

 Most Duet 3 expansion boards (eg 3HC, 1XD, 1HCL) have two RJ11 connectors and two jumpers which can be fitted to provide termination.
 If the board is used at one end of the CAN bus, only one of the RJ11 connectors will be used and the termination jumpers should be fitted.
 If the board is used at an intermediate position then both RJ11 connectors will be used and the termination jumpers should **not** be fitted.
 Although the two RJ11 connectors are labelled CAN_IN and CAN_OUT, they are connected in parallel and it doesn't matter if the cables to them are swapped.

 The **Duet 3 Tool Board 1LC** is an exception, because it is too small to accommodate RJ11 connectors.
 Instead it has a single 4-pin JST ZH connector which is intended to be used for CAN_IN and CAN_OUT functionality.
 The Tool Distribution Board provides four similar JST ZH connectors.
 Preferably, connect each Tool Board to the Tool Distribution Board using two twisted pair cables, and remove the two jumpers on the Tool Distribution Board that are provided to bypass that connector.
-However, unless the cables are very long, you may get away with using a single twisted pair between the Tool Board and the Tool Distribution Board and leaving the jumpers in place.
+However, unless the cables are very long, you may get away with using a single twisted pair between the Tool Board and the Tool Distribution Board (thereby connecting the tool board as a stub) and leaving the jumpers in place.

 If a **Tool Distribution Board** is at the end of the CAN bus, then leave the last CAN_OUT RJ11 connector not connected, and fit the termination jumper.
 On the Tool Distribution Board, CAN_IN and CAN_OUT are **not** interchangeable.